chorton2227/piper-christmas-2025/lessons/module-2-css/lesson-2.11-mini-project/README.md

 **The HTML structure is already complete from Module 1.10!** Your job now is to make it look professional with CSS.

-> **Note:** If you want to see an example of styled HTML, check the `examples/` folder where we've styled the ProGamer Hub website to show you what's possible!
+> **Note:** If you want to see an example of styled HTML, check the `examples/` folder where we've styled a complete gaming website example to show you what's possible!

 ## 📋 Project Requirements